RobyFerro/go-web-documentation/docs/service_container.md

 }
 ```

-The above example show use how to define a new service.
+The above example show uses how to define a new service.
 You can notice that the `ConnectionRedis()` method returns an instance of the `*redis.Client` type.
-This is the type that will be automatically injected in our controller and commands.
+This is the type that will be automatically injected into our controller and commands.

 ## Registering the service